akitaonrails/manga-downloadr/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## TODO

+* Move MangaReader specifics to a different class
+* Add support for MangaFox and other manga sites